skillrepos/ccode/labs.md

 ---
 <br><br>

-## Step 1: Understand Default Mode and Enable YOLO mode
+## 1: Understand Default Mode and Enable YOLO mode
 **What we're doing:** Starting Claude in its standard interactive mode but with support to use YOLO.
 **Why:** Default mode gives you full control with permission prompts for each action.